ankidroid/Anki-Android/Database-Structure.md

       -- a cache of tags used in the collection (probably for autocomplete etc) );

--- Contains deleted cards that need to be synced.
+-- Contains deleted cards, notes, and decks that need to be synced.
--- usn should be set to -1, and oid is the original card id CREATE TABLE graves (
+-- usn should be set to -1,
+-- oid is the original id.
+-- type: 0 for a card, 1 for a note and 2 for a deck CREATE TABLE graves (
     usn             integer not null,
     oid             integer not null,